ChrisMoller/mtx/README.md

 # MTX

-mtx is collection of matrix operations not natively supported by gnu APL.
-For this frst release it includes support for finding the determinant of a matrix and the cross product of vectors.
+mtx is collection of matrix operations not natively supported by gnu APL, including support for finding the determinant ofa matrix, the cross product of vectors, and the angle between vectors.

 To use mtx, it must be fixed in the workspace: